-I’m a kid of the late ’70s and ’80s which means I could not watch tv without being bombarded with some sort of advertising.
-99.9% of these were geared towards trying to get me to harass my parents to take me to eat somewhere or buy something that I was now convinced I needed.
+I’m a kid of the late ’70s and ’80s, so I could not watch TV without being bombarded with some advertising.
+99.9% of these were geared towards getting me to harass my parents to take me to eat somewhere or buy something I was now convinced I needed.

 I was McDonald’s and Burger King’s target market.
-So I ate up everything McDonald’s McDonaldland and the Burger King Kindom had to offer.
+So I ate up everything McDonald’s McDonaldland, and the Burger King’s Kingdom had to offer.

 To this very day, I still love these characters and the memories associated with them.

 McDonaldland and Burger King Kingdom Memories

 - All About the Burger Book Excerpt

 One marketing blitz that stuck deep in my head was McDonald’s McDonaldland.
 Even back then, I loved burgers, and now these cool characters convinced me that I needed a Happy Meal and the toy inside to complete my life.

 - The Hamburglar